henzeb/enumhancer/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/henzeb/enumhancer.svg?style=flat-square)](https://packagist.org/packages/henzeb/enumhancer)
 [![Total Downloads](https://img.shields.io/packagist/dt/henzeb/enumhancer.svg?style=flat-square)](https://packagist.org/packages/henzeb/enumhancer)

-This package is your Swiss Army knife when it comes to PHP 8.1's enums.
+This package is your Swiss Army knife when it comes to PHP 8.1's native enums.
 In this package you will find a lot of tools for the most common use cases and more will be added in the future.